AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 ## Create a mesh

+When you create or update a mesh configuration, API Mesh requires some processing time before your mesh is available.
+If you intend to perform several create or update commands, consider using our [local development](../advanced/developer-tools.md#create-a-local-environment) feature to test your mesh configuration locally.

+Refer to the [command reference](../advanced/index.md#aio-api-meshcreate) for a detailed description of `aio api-mesh:create`.

 <InlineAlert variant="info" slots="text"/>

 When creating or updating a mesh, the file to upload must have the `.json` filename extension.